Introduction to FTP

 - When the server receives this port number from the client, it issues active open using well-known port 20.

-Both the client and the server which runs on two different systems must be communicated for transforming data.
-For communication, it uses two approaches to i.e communication over control connection and communication over a data connection.
+Both the client and the server, which runs on two different systems, must be communicated for transforming data.
+For communication, it uses two approaches, i.e. communication over control connection and communication over a data connection.

 - Communication over the control connection

-To communicate over control connection FTP uses TELNET or SMTP.
+To communicate over the control connection, FTP uses TELNET or SMTP.
 It uses the NVT ASCII character set.
-Communication over control connection is done by commands and responses.
-The first command is sent over the connection and in return, a response is sent by another system.
+Commands and responses do communicate over the control connection.
+The first command is sent over the connection, and in return, a response is sent by another system.
 We can send a command or response at a time.
 There is only one-way communication.

 - Communication over the data connection

-For transforming file over the data connection, the client must define the type of file which needs to be transformed, transmission mode, and the data structure.
+To transform a file over the data connection, the client must define the type of file that needs to be transformed, transmission mode, and data structure.
 It solves the heterogeneity problem by defining these three attributes.

 Types of FTP Transfers

-This is the default format for transforming a file from one to another.
-Each character is encoded by NVT ASCII i.e Network Virtual Terminal ASCII character set.
+- ASCII File: This is the default format for transforming a file from one to another.
+Each character is encoded by NVT ASCII, i.e. Network Virtual Terminal ASCII character set.
 Both the sender and the receiver transform their file from its own representation into NVT ASCII.

-If sender or receiver connections use the EBCDIC encoding method, then for transforming file FTP uses EBCDIC encoding.
+- EBCDIC: If sender or receiver connections use the EBCDIC encoding method, then for transforming files, FTP uses EBCDIC encoding.

 Transmission Modes of FTP